|The Barnes family were no strangers to the workhouse - unfortunately

 There is no sign of Rebecca's daughter Mary Ann after the 1841 census, but this could just mean that Mary Ann, who would have been 18 in 1851 may have married - however it is quite likely from looking at the index of deaths that she died between 1842 and 1846.

-The son and daughter of Elizabeth and George Holloway found themselves in the Holborn Union workhouse when their parents died around 1876.
+The son and daughters of Elizabeth and George Holloway found themselves in the Holborn Union workhouse when their parents died around 1876.
 As orphans, Charlotte, born 7th January 1868 and George, born 1870 and living in Little Greys Inn Road would have been put into the nearby Holborn workhouse in the Grey's Inn Road.
 Their older sister Elizabeth, born 31st October 1865 apparently avoided the workhouse and was raised by a "Mrs Wilson" - an aunt.
 If the year of her parents deaths is correct as 1876, then Elizabeth would have been 11 years old and perhaps old enough to earn a living.
 In the 1881 census, the two younger children Charlotte and George are listed as inmates of the Holborn Union Industrial School in Mitcham, Surrey.
 After 1857 the term "Industrial School" was used to house vagrant, destitute and disorderly children - orphaned when aged 8 and 6 respectively Charlotte and George certainly qualified as destitute.

 Charlotte never married and died in 1934.
 Her older sister Elizabeth married Charles John Barnes in 1894 - they are my great grandparents.
 Elizabeth died in 1953 and Charles in 1956.
-We do not know what happened to Charlotte's and Elizabeth's younger brother George.
+I do not know what happened to Charlotte's and Elizabeth's younger brother George.

 There has always been the poor and there has it seems always been some form of welfare system in place to alleviate the plight of the poor and various "Poor Laws" have been passed over the years.
 Initially, the poor were seen as being unfortunate and in poverty through no fault of their own and helping them as a Christian duty.
 As today, there were some that would try to obtain the "parish relief" under false pretences and legislation was passed to ensure that the able-bodied were put to work.
-Some of this legislation restricted movement around the country - labourers would look for areas where labour was scarce and wages high - permission was required before a labourer could travel to another parish.
+Some of this legislation restricted movement around the country, labourers would look for areas where labour was scarce and wages high so permission was required before a labourer could travel to another parish.
 Punishments for the idle but able-bodied were harsh; a "sturdy beggar" could be put in the stocks, branded or made a slave of two years - or even life.
 The cost of providing relief for the poor was provided by the "Poor Rate".
 Introduced in 1601, this was essentially a local tax but over time evolved into the rating system - a tax based on the value of property.
 The Poor Rate was dispensed to the needy as 'out-relief' and took the form of bread, clothing, fuel and rent.
 Almshouses - not workhouses were provided for the old and infirm.

 Hannah Barnes, born in Heckfield and baptised in the church of St. Michael on the 24th April 1831 lived in Almshouse number 2 in Church Road, Heckfield for a while.
 Hannah was born before her parents John and Amelia were married and appears on the 1841 census with the rest of her family.
 When John and Amelia enter the Hartley Wintney Union workhouse it is without Hannah - she is 20 by this time and probably in employment elsewhere.
 I have not found Hannah on the 1851, 1861, 1871 or 1881 census, but she reappears in 1891 living in one of almshouses in Heckfield.
 Perhaps she was ill as she was only 59 in 1891, too young to qualify as 'elderly'.
 In the 1901 census, Hannah has left the almshouse and is now living in Broad Oak (near Odiham) and is described as "living on her own means".
 This does not mean that Hannah has some form of private income, just that she is not in employment.
 She is 69 years old and never marries.